The Alternative to RAG

 3 free runs/day on TinyLlama.
 Pro from $3.99/M tokens.
 See pricing

 Mistral-7B, 5 sequential domains, 3 seeds.
 Per-seed MODULAR and NAIVE ranges are disjoint at every seed.
 All forgetting numbers are conditional on correct inference-time routing.
+The 98/100 and 18/18 retention scores are first-author-evaluated with Wilson 95% confidence intervals; a blinded two-rater audit is on our roadmap.

 RAG retrieves.
 ModelBrew remembers.